 Sometimes you just have to be a tourist and see the sights.
 While in Seattle, we did just that.
 We made our way around the city.
-We spent our time sightseeing Seattle and took in the city’s most famous sights on our short trip.
-There are so many things to do in Seattle make sure to include these.
+We spent our time sightseeing in Seattle and took in the city’s most famous sights on our short trip.
+There are so many things to do in Seattle.
+Make sure to include these.

 Sightseeing Seattle: The Space Needle